 The most common flu symptom is a fever, followed by a sore throat, headache, body aches, and fatigue.
 However, not everyone will experience all of these symptoms.

 Some people only experience mild cases of the flu.
-So if we think we may have caught the virus, we must consult our doctor for an evaluation.
-If left untreated, the flu can lead to serious health complications such as pneumonia, which can be fatal in some cases.
+So if we think we may have caught the virus, we must consult a medical provider in New Jersey or other locations for an evaluation.
+Keep in mind that the flu can lead to serious health complications such as fatal pneumonia, when left untreated.
+So seeking treatment is crucial.

 The Difference This Year